 Phone: (08) 8204 1218

-Note: Until the amended Crown Land Management Act commences and while the amendments to the relevant park management plans are being worked through, the Retaining Shacks Project Team will not be able to respond to enquiries about individual shack sites.
+Note: While amendments are being pursued to the relevant park management plans, the DEW Shacks Team will not be able to respond to enquiries about individual shack sites within national parks.

-For further information please visit the Retaining Shacks commitment webpage.
+For further information please read the Retaining Shacks commitment

 For enquiries on general lease transactions email DEW.CrownLandsEnquiries@sa.gov.au or contact your local Crown lands office.